 Please contact either The Rev’d Phil or one of the churchwardens if you know of someone who needs a home visit, or whom you would like to be mentioned by name during our regular Sunday services.
 There is also a basket just inside the Church where requests for prayers can be written.

 The Church is open between approximately 9- 5 pm during 'British summer time i.e ' from late March to late October.
 For access to the Church at other times, please contact a Churchwarden

-Charitable Giving: As part of our outreach, the St Denis' PCC selects various charities to support throughout the year, money for which is collected using both our 'CHANGE FOR GOOD' collection cans strategically placed around the village including in the Full Moon and Fiskerton Village Post Office, as well as the offertories over the Christmas period and Plough Sunday.
+Charitable Giving: As part of our outreach, the St Denis' PCC selects various charities to support throughout the year, money for which is collected using both our 'CHANGE FOR GOOD' collection cans strategically placed around the village including in the Full Moon Pub and Fiskerton Village Post Office, as well as the offertories over the Christmas period and Plough Sunday.

-In addition to an ongoing commitment to Bungoma Calling, over the coming months we will be supporting the Newark Women's Aid charity, both financially and via donation of non-perishable goods.
+We also support the Newark Women's Aid charity, both financially and via donation of non-perishable goods.
 A collection box for the latter can be found just inside the church door at St Denis, and all contributions are most welcome.